simonw/datasette-scale-to-zero/README.md

 [![Tests](https://github.com/simonw/datasette-scale-to-zero/workflows/Test/badge.svg)](https://github.com/simonw/datasette-scale-to-zero/actions?query=workflow%3ATest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/simonw/datasette-scale-to-zero/blob/main/LICENSE)

-Quit Datasette if it has not recieved traffic for a specified time period
+Quit Datasette if it has not received traffic for a specified time period

 Some hosting providers such as [Fly](https://fly.io/) offer a scale to zero mechanism, where servers can shut down and will be automatically started when new traffic arrives.